jorismueller/Joris-website/content/work_in_progress/3G/index.md

 publication: ""
 publication_short: ""

-abstract: "Does 3G mobile internet promote the spread of political movements in and across countries?"
+abstract: "We exploit the staggered introduction of 3G mobile internet in Africa to examine the effect of new communication technologies on the spread of political unrest in and across countries.
+We design a novel empirical strategy that allows us to separate the direct effect of mobile internet on unrest from spillovers.
+We find that digital communication networks lead to the spread of unrest independent of physical distance.
+Preliminary evidence suggests that social media constitute an important channel."

-summary: "Does 3G mobile internet promote the spread of political movements in and across countries?"
+summary: "We exploit the staggered introduction of 3G mobile internet in Africa to examine the effect of new communication technologies on the spread of political unrest in and across countries.
+We design a novel empirical strategy that allows us to separate the direct effect of mobile internet on unrest from spillovers.
+We find that digital communication networks lead to the spread of unrest independent of physical distance.
+Preliminary evidence suggests that social media constitute an important channel."

 featured: false
 ---